Effective marketing is the key to growth for cybersecurity firms. Does your cybersecurity marketing strategy set you up for success?

-Having worked with over 25 cybersecurity companies in various stages of growth on their cybersecurity marketing strategies, we’ve gleaned some best practices to help avoid common issues as you scale.
-While it may be tempting in the rapidly moving and congested cybersecurity market to immediately develop one-off programs based on the idea du jour or quickly ramp hiring in sales, believing this is the fastest path to increasing revenue.
-However, this approach, that feels ultra-entrepreneurial and agile has the potential to derail your growth goals in the long term.
+Having worked with over 50 cybersecurity companies in various stages of growth to build and refine their cybersecurity marketing strategies, we’ve accumulated valuable insights into best practices that can help you steer clear of common pitfalls as you scale.
+In the fast-paced and highly competitive cybersecurity industry, it’s often tempting to rush into developing ad-hoc initiatives based on the idea du jour or quickly ramp hiring in sales, believing this is the fastest path to increasing revenue.
+However, this seemingly agile and entrepreneurial approach can carry the risk of undermining your long-term growth objectives.
 To reach the top you must first build a solid foundation.

-We’ve seen many startups so focused on the end game – whether that be seeking a rapid exit or achieving certain growth milestones – that they skip over some critical foundational elements that will pave the way for their cybersecurity marketingand sales efforts to be fruitful.
+We’ve seen many cybersecurity startups so focused on the end game—whether that be seeking a rapid exit or achieving certain growth milestones—that they skip over some critical foundational elements that will pave the way for their cybersecurity marketing and sales efforts to be fruitful.
 Jumping ahead can actually be more costly and derail reaching the coveted end goal.
 Instead, investing the time and energy to establish the strategic direction will enable your teams to scale efficiently and adapt quickly to changing market demands, extremely valuable traits in an ever-evolving industry like cybersecurity.

-At a high-level, activities to build this foundation may include a market assessment and target audience identification, key messaging development and differentiation, and the mechanisms and tactics by which you will reach your target customer.
-Uncovering these types of elements as part of your strategic roadmap will serve as the baseline for cybersecurity marketingand sales efforts and pay dividends.
+At a high level, activities to build this foundation may include a market assessment and target audience identification, key messaging development and differentiation, and the mechanisms and tactics by which you will reach your target customer.
+Uncovering these elements as part of your strategic roadmap will serve as the baseline for cybersecurity marketing and sales efforts and pay dividends.
 These efforts will also inform your hiring and budgeting decisions, increase ROI, and provide the ability to quickly adapt to changing market demands.

 Some sample questions you may ask yourself during this stage:

 While this list is certainly not exhaustive, it highlights why it is vital for you to take the time to explore these types of questions.
-Focusing first on this essential baseline work will be time well spent to ensure your future success and growth and allow you to articulate the unique value of your solution – in the language of your target market – which to your sales team will mean $$$.
+Focusing first on this essential baseline work will be time well spent to ensure your future success and growth and allow you to articulate the unique value of your solution—in your target market’s language—which will translate to $$$ for your sales team.

 While there are a lot of considerations when scaling up, over the years we have identified some key areas worth a little extra TLC.
 When done wrong they have long term implications, but when done right they can exponentially contribute to the bottom line.